Gramli/ReflectionBenchmark/README.md

 Simply Start console app with **Release** configuration.

 # Measure One - Get Enum Value Attribute
 In real world application we sometimes need human explanation of enum values and one of the simplest solution is to use attribute.
-And for getting that attribute we can use reflection.
+For getting that attribute we can use **reflection**.
-So in this benchmark measure we can see results of extensions generic method which gets custom attribute from enum value.
+So in this benchmark measure we can see results of extensions generic method which gets custom attribute of enum value.

 ```C#
     public static class EnumExtensions